DemonRain7/ScriptVis.github.io/README.md

 # Script_Vis
-A web for parsed scripts' visualization demonstration More details along with the whole page at: https://demonrain7.github.io/ScriptVis.github.io/
+A web for parsed scripts' visualization demonstration, still updating!
+More details along with the whole page at: https://demonrain7.github.io/ScriptVis.github.io/